 Both emissions and fire behavior models require inputs for fuel moisture (1, 10, 100, and 1,000 hour) and mid-flame wind speed.
-To estimate these inputs, we are using 4km resolution GRIDMET data, the University of Idaho gridded surface meteorological data set (Abatzoglou, 2013; Abatzoglou and Brown, 2012).
-GRIDMET does not supply 1- and 10-hour fuel moisture, so we calculated these using equations taken from the National Fire Danger Ratings System (NFDRS) (Cohen and Deeming, 1985).
-GRIDMET provides wind speed values at 30m, so we use treatment-specific wind adjustment factors (WAF) (Andrews, 2012).
-We calculated spatially-explicit WAF for each silvacultural treatment, adjusting for TPI and post-treatment trees per acre.
+To estimate these inputs, we are using 4 km resolution GRIDMET data, the University of Idaho gridded surface meteorological data set (Abatzoglou, 2013; Abatzoglou and Brown, 2012).
+GRIDMET does not supply 1- and 10- hour fuel moisture, so we calculated these using equations taken from the National Fire Danger Ratings System (NFDRS) (Cohen and Deeming, 1985).
+GRIDMET provides wind speed values at 30 m, so we use treatment-specific wind adjustment factors (WAF) (Andrews, 2012).
+We calculated spatially-explicit WAFs for each silvacultural treatment, adjusting for post-treatment trees per acre.
 For wildfire simulations, we calculated the 97th percentile conditions for all climate variables constrained to the months of June through September for all years from 2000 to 2017.
-For prescribed fire simulations, we calculated the 37.5th percentile conditions for all climate variables constrained to the 37.5th percentile conditions for all climate variables constrained to the season) for the same time period as the wildfire scenarios.
+For prescribed fire simulations, we calculated the 37.5th percentile conditions for all climate variables constrained to September and October (the typical fall prescribed fire season) for the same time period as the wildfire scenarios.
 Slope is estimated using data products from the National Elevation Dataset.
-Figure 4 details the basic process flow for the fire emissions module.